Soviet Union–United States relations: World War II (1939–1945)

 Roughly 17.5 million tons of military equipment, vehicles, industrial supplies, and food were shipped from the Western Hemisphere to the Soviet Union, with 94 percent coming from the United States.
 For comparison, a total of 22 million tons landed in Europe to supply American forces from January 1942 to May 1945.
 It has been estimated that American deliveries to the USSR through the Persian Corridor alone were sufficient, by US Army standards, to maintain sixty combat divisions in the line.

-The United States delivered to the Soviet Union from October 1, 1941, to May 31, 1945, the following: 427,284 trucks, 13,303 combat vehicles, 35,170 motorcycles, 2,328 ordnance service vehicles, 2,670,371 tons of petroleum products (gasoline and oil) or 57.8 percent of the high-octane aviation fuel, 4,478,116 tons of foodstuffs (canned meats, sugar, flour, salt, etc.), 1,911 steam locomotives, 66 diesel locomotives, 9,920 flat cars, 1,000 dump cars, 120 tank cars, and 35 heavy machinery cars.
+The United States delivered to the Soviet Union from 1 October 1941, to 31 May 1945, the following: 427,284 trucks, 13,303 combat vehicles, 35,170 motorcycles, 2,328 ordnance service vehicles, 2,670,371 tons of petroleum products (gasoline and oil) or 57.8 percent of the high-octane aviation fuel, 4,478,116 tons of foodstuffs (canned meats, sugar, flour, salt, etc.), 1,911 steam locomotives, 66 diesel locomotives, 9,920 flat cars, 1,000 dump cars, 120 tank cars, and 35 heavy machinery cars.
 Provided ordnance goods (ammunition, artillery shells, mines, assorted explosives) amounted to 53 percent of total domestic production.
 One item typical of many was a tire plant that was lifted bodily from the Ford's River Rouge Plant and transferred to the USSR.
 The 1947 money value of the supplies and services amounted to about eleven billion dollars.

 Memorandum for the President's Special Assistant Harry Hopkins, Washington, D.C., 10 August 1943:

 In World War II Russia occupies a dominant position and is the decisive factor looking toward the defeat of the Axis in Europe.
 While in Sicily the forces of Great Britain and the United States are being opposed by 2 German divisions, the Russian front is receiving attention of approximately 200 German divisions.
 Whenever the Allies open a second front on the Continent, it will be decidedly a secondary front to that of Russia; theirs will continue to be the main effort.
 Without Russia in the war, the Axis cannot be defeated in Europe, and the position of the United Nations becomes precarious.
 Similarly, Russia's post-war position in Europe will be a dominant one.
 With Germany crushed, there is no power in Europe to oppose her tremendous military forces.

 Cold War (1947–1991)

 The end of World War II saw the resurgence of previous divisions between the two nations.
-The expansion of communism in Eastern Europe following Germany's defeat saw the Soviet Union takeover Eastern European countries, purge their leadership and intelligentsia, and install puppet communist regime, in effect turning the countries into client or satellite states.
+The expansion of communism in Eastern Europe following Germany's defeat saw the Soviet Union takeover Eastern European countries, purge their leadership and intelligentsia, and install puppet communist regimes, in effect turning the countries into client or satellite states.
 This worried the liberal free market economies of the West, particularly the United States, which had established virtual economic and political leadership in Western Europe, helping rebuild the devastated continent and revive and modernize its economy with the Marshall Plan.
 The Soviet Union, on the other hand, was draining its satellites' resources by having them pay reparations to the USSR or simply looting.